Rudman Center - Fellowships & Scholarships

 Senators Warren B. Rudman and Robert J. Dole worked tirelessly on behalf of veterans’ affairs, and were themselves military combat veterans.
 Consistent with their values and vision, the Rudman Center will offer a Robert J. Dole Fellows Program beginning in the fall of 2015.

-The Robert J. Dole Fellows program will enable all who have served honorably in any branch of the military, or who continue to so serve, to attend law school tuition free.
+The Robert J. Dole Fellows program will enable all who have served honorably in any branch of the military, or who continue to so serve, to attend law school with tuition assistance designed to leverage veteran’s educational benefits with fellowship funds to eliminate or significantly reduce tuition.

 The Program also will provide summer placements and stipends to students (veterans or otherwise) with an interest in performing legal work on behalf of veterans and their families.